mullvad/mullvadvpn-app/README.md

     ```

 ## Building and running mullvad-daemon

+1. Firstly, one should source `env.sh` to set the default environment
+   variables.
+One can also source the variables on Powershell with `env.ps1`,
+   however most of our scripts require bash.

 1. If you are on Windows, then you have to build the C++ libraries before compiling the daemon.
    Run `build_winfw.sh` to build a C++ library that sets firewall rules on Windows.